 Small Business Phone System Survey Results

-I was surprised by this finding in our 2014 Small Business Phone System Survey.
+I was somewhat surprised to learn in our 2014 Small Business Phone System Survey that small businesses valued saving money over functionality.
 Big corporations might not update because of the sheer size of the task — but I can only imagine that small companies don’t update because they simply don’t have time.
-The telephone is a utility, as long as it works, it works.
-Juggling all the moving parts of a small business can force the attitude: if its not broken, don’t fix it.
-But when it comes to small business operations, that can stick small companies in the past, which doesn’t serve well for productivity or staying ahead of the competition.
+The telephone is a utility – as long as it works, it works.
+Juggling all the moving parts of a small business can force an attitude of “if it’s not broken, don’t fix it”.
+When it comes to small business operations, that can stick small companies in the past, which doesn’t serve well for productivity or staying ahead of the competition.

 It also doesn’t help the budget.
-Small businesses overwhelmingly choose affordability over functionality when it comes to their small business phone system.
-Yet over half are still paying for traditional landlines, legacy system overhead, hardware, and an additional mobile plan, while missing key features that would save time, cut down cost, create leaner operating systems, increase productivity and feed the sales funnel.
+Entrepreneurs overwhelmingly choose affordability over functionality when it comes to their small business phone system, yet over half are still paying for antiquated systems.
+They spend money on traditional landlines, legacy system overhead, hardware, and an additional mobile plan, while missing key features that would save time, cut down cost, create leaner operating systems, increase productivity, and feed the sales funnel.

 Choosing a Telephone System for Small Business

 It’s time for small companies to go virtual with their phone system.
 Of course I believe this — I sell virtual phone systems — but I declare it because the downward trend in the use and preference for traditional landline and desk phones at work is undeniable.
 Desk phone usage drops by nearly half for the small business employee under 45.
 Our survey findings predict that by the time today’s children enter the workforce, the desk phone will be extinct.
 While 61% of 45-60 year olds want to keep the desk phone around at work, only 38% percent of 30-45 year olds want to keep it.